|

 - the position of the coastline (HW and LW mark)

-nature of the bottom at regular intervals over the
+- the nature of the bottom at regular intervals over the whole water area

 - tidal stream measurements